 Cameron teaches her readers to use a morning writing ritual that she calls “Morning Pages” to unblock their creativity and clear their minds to be their best selves each day.
 I hoped adopting this practice would help me to feel more centered.

-Although she wrote this book for all the “broken artists” out there trying to establish their voice, this teaching can help anyone seeking more peace and clarity in their lives.
+Although Cameron wrote her book, The Artist’s Way, for all the “broken artists” out there trying to establish their voices, this teaching can help anyone seeking more peace and clarity in their lives.